 Bernadette: They did okay, but I think long-time fans remember those albums even better than some of the band members.
-We were still trying to find our sound at that point, and the songs were already made or halfway done when we walked into the studio.
-Otis Stokes from Lakeside was one of our first producers, and we didn’t really click with him because he had an opinion of what he wanted a woman to be, which we didn’t agree with; we weren’t going to come home, cook his food and rub his back all night.
+We were still trying to find our sound at that point and the songs were already made or halfway done when we walked into the studio.
+Otis Stokes from Lakeside was one of our first producers, and we didn’t really click with him because he had an opinion of what a woman should be thar we didn’t agree with; we weren’t going to come home, cook his food and rub his back all night.
 We were independent and wanted to show that in our music.
 It became easier when Jimmy and Terry came in.
 They helped me understand that I could talk about my own vision for how a woman should be.
 They also gravitated towards the kind of music I wrote.
 I had a four-track TASCAM recorder at home that I’d make demos on, and they’d always ask to hear what I’d made when we met at the studio.
 They thought of me like the female Morris Day, and would often compare me to him.
 So Jimmy and Terry opened up the door for us to become better writers and producers, and by the third album I was able write “The Men All Pause”.
-We knew we had something special with that song, even though Dick Griffey was like, “I’m not putting out a record called “The Menopause”, and I was like, “No, you got the title wrong…” (laughs).
-But he eventually gave us the go-ahead, and the record was even more of a success than we expected, especially since I wrote lyrics in only a couple of hours after Joyce presented the track to me.
+We knew we had something special with that song, even though Dick Griffey initially said, “I’m not putting out a record called “The Menopause”, and I was like, “No, you got the title wrong…” (laughs).
+But he eventually gave us the go-ahead and the record was even more of a success than we expected, especially since I wrote lyrics in only a few hours after Joyce presented the track to me.

 Gerry: One of the differences between being an artist now and in the 80s is that Klymaxx was allowed to develop as an act.
 Nowadays if your record stiffs, the label drops you like a bad cheque.
 That’s why I applaud Dick Griffey as someone who allowed his artists to develop.
 Today’s A&Rs are so scared that they’re always thinking, “If I don’t get a hit, I’m fired “.

 Gerry: One of the funny things about Dick Griffey was how he reacted to music he didn’t like.
-I think it was Shalamar who brought him a tape of their new music to listen to, and if he didn’t like it he would destroy the tape on the spot.
+I think it was Shalamar who brought him a tape of their new music to listen to, and if he didn’t like it, he’d destroy the tape on the spot.
 He didn’t want anyone else to hear it if he thought it was bad (laughs).

 Bernadette: He was a good guy.
 He’s deceased now, but I was allowed to see him one last time when he was in the hospital.
 We’d developed a close relationship outside of the music industry, so his family let me thank him for my career and spend some time with him.
 He passed away the next day.